NicoleEic/Brain_and_Code/_posts/2019-08-11-spin-your-head.md

 Many processing steps in the analysis of brain scans rely on an accurate alignment of images.
 For example, when I transform my results to a standard reference space or when I align a subject's brain scans from multiple sessions or scanning modalities.
 Tools such as FSL's FLIRT automatically estimate a transformation that can map an input image to a reference.
 However, if my data is non-typical - for example from a different species or from neurological patients with brain lesions - I might not be satisfied with the result of the automatic estimation.
 But there is a solution: Thanks to linear algebra, we can manually adjust a transformation!

-Here I'll describe the theoretical background of this image manipulation, but you can find a script that deals with it in my Github repository: `https://github.com/NicoleEic/projects/tree/master/neuro_scripts/manual_rigid_body`.
+Here I'll describe the theoretical background of this image manipulation, but you can find scripts that deals with it in my Github repository: `https://github.com/NicoleEic/projects/tree/master/neuro_scripts/manual_rigid_body`.

-### Let's get started with some basics ....
+### Let's get started with some basics ...

 The type of transformation that I'm talking about is a 'rigid body' transformation.
 This means that the image can be translated (i.e. shifted) along the dimensions in space or rotated along the three spatial axes, but it won't be deformed in any way.
 The image below demonstrates how translation and rotation would look like in a 2D example.
 Such a rigid body transformation has 6 degrees of freedom (3 for translation, 3 for rotation).
 Note that a transformation with 12 degrees of freedom would allow you to scale and shear the image, and a nonlinear transformation will yield more complex deformations.